basicBrogrammer/embedded-react-sdk/docs/component-adapter/setting-up-your-component-adapter.md

 #### Option A: Using GustoProvider (Recommended)

 The `GustoProvider` is the recommended approach for most applications.
-It includes default React Aria components and allows you to override specific components while keeping the defaults for others:
+Using the `GustoProvider`, you are able to supply only the components you want to override and then the rest fall back to default React Aria components:

 ```tsx
 import { GustoProvider } from '@gusto/embedded-react-sdk'